 These methods accordingly bring me clients who appreciate my distinctive qualities and who I enjoy working with.
 My worst client experiences tend to come about from someone just looking for “a copywriter.”

-WOW!
-HUGE thanks to everyone who contributed to this mammoth post!
+WOW.
+HUGE thanks to everyone who contributed to this post.

 Please share this post if you think it was useful.